Click for possible route/stop changes on the day of your tour.

 In close proximity to a wide variety of restaurants and shops is St. Augustine Beach’s “A Street” access where cars can drive on the beach and park for a nominal fee between March 1 and Labor Day.
 A Street also offers public parking with outdoor showers and restrooms.

-Didn’t bring a car on your St. Augustine vacation?
+Didn’t bring a car on your St. Augustine beach vacation?
 No worries.
 The Old Town Trolley, the city’s premier tour company, has a Beach Bus which will drop you off just feet from the beautiful Atlantic Ocean.